 Is GraphQL popular?

 While GraphQL has received a lot of press, we have seen a lot of developers hesitant to moving to GraphQL.
 At the same time, 2018 will be the year for GraphQL, and number of new open GraphQL APIs being published is accelerating.

 Percent of APIs using GraphQL

 What is Moesif?
-Moesif is the most advanced API analytics platform used by over 2000 companies to improve their API and customer metrics.
+Moesif is the most advanced API analytics platform used by thousands of platform companies to improve their API and customer metrics.
 Moesif has open-sourced middleware and SDKs for the languages you love.